whoisdsmith/BOOKMRKS-MTHRFCKR-II/Media/Audio.md

 ---

-### Audio-Pro Audio-VST
+#### Audio-Pro Audio-VST

 ![](https://static.kvraudio.com/i/b/blockfish.jpg)

 [Blockfish by digitalfishphones](https://www.kvraudio.com/product/blockfish_by_digitalfishphones) - Blockfish is a versatile compressor with countless ways to shape the incoming audio.
-Unlike many other digital compressors, Blockfish has 's...
+Unlike many other digital compressors, Blockfish has 's…

 2022-10-28T19:37:58.000Z